Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

 # Create your first test device

-AFter creating a prototype, the developer can create a test device to actually test and control the device.
+After creating a prototype, the developer can create a test device to actually test and control the device.
 The developer can also visually view the simulated result for his prototype or to control the devices in the test device detail page.

 ![](../images/Getting_started/img_gettingstarted_08.png)